-DOEE will not receive an application as a hard copy, emailed copy, or faxed copy unless technical issues arise with the GMS and these issues are documented before the deadline.
+DOEE will not receive an application as a hard copy, emailed copy, or faxed copy unless technical issues arise with the GMS and these issues are documented before 5:00 PM one business day before the application deadline.
 If technical issues do occur, DOEE can make arrangements to accept a copy another way.
-If you need to report a technical difficulty, please contact doee.grants@dc.gov and copy 2023\ejg2g @dc.gov.
+If you need to report a technical difficulty, please contact doee.grants@dc.gov and copy 2023cmg.grants@dc.gov.